-From Helsinki airport: When leaving the airport follow the signs for Kehä III länteen (Ring road III west) and Turku/road 1.
-Drive for 22 km and at junction 7 turn onto motorway 1 (E18 towards Turku).
-Drive for 117 km, until at junction 11.
+From Helsinki airport: When leaving the airport follow the signs for Kehä III, then Kehä III länteen (Ring road III west) and Turku/road 1.
+Drive for 22 km and turn onto motorway 1 (E18 towards Turku).
+Drive for 117 km, until junction 11.

-When you turn off at junction 11, follow the signs to road 181 towards Sauvo (and Kemiö/Kimito).
-You’ll end up on the south (for you left) side of the motorway heading south.
+At junction 11, follow the signs to road 181 towards Sauvo (and Kemiö/Kimito).
+You’ll end up on the south side of the motorway heading south.

 When you have gotten onto road 181 towards Sauvo/Kemiö/Kimito, keep driving for about 13 km, passing the village and church of Sauvo and continuing towards Kemiö.
 At the signs to Rajalahti and Kokkila, turn left.
 Drive for about 1 km and turn right towards Rajalahti.
 Keep driving for 7 km and turn left towards Ampola and Ahtela.
 Go on for another 2.5 km and you arrive at Ahtela Youth Camp.

 For those using a GPS the address is: Ahtelantie 21, 21570 Sauvo